Nannigalaxy/wifi-controlled-multiwii/README.md

 # wifi-controlled-multiwii
 Controlling Arduino based MultiWii using esp8266

-Recently I made Adruino based drone
+Recently I made Adruino based drone <br>
-Arduino nano with mpu6050 as flight controller esp8266-01 for controlling drone
+Arduino nano with mpu6050 as flight controller<br>
+esp8266-01 for controlling drone

 Instead of traditional radio control, esp8266 can be used as cheap alternative(No to fancy drone stunts and lot of features).